JooKS-me/JooKS-me/README.md

 - 🔭 I’m currently studying on Mentougou College.
 - 🚀 I'm a PMC Member & Committer of Apache ShenYu.
-- 📖 I am familiar with network middleware and frameworks, and interested in cloud native.
+- 📖 I'm familiar with network middleware and frameworks, and interested in cloud native.
 - 💬 You can reach me by email: jooks@apache.org / jookunshuai@gmail.com.
 - 👌 Please feel free to contact me.